Walk 56: Thrapston Town Centre: The Star Spangled Banner

 IMG_7348

-13. Coming out of Chancery Lane we turn right & walk down the High Street & Bridge Street to have a look at Thrapston Bridge…& yes, we did take these on an earlier walk when the weather was much better!
+13. Coming out of Chancery Lane turn right & walk down the High Street & straight aead into Bridge Street to have a look at Thrapston Bridge wit its nine arches

 Bridge